pscally1005/pscally1005.github.io/_posts/recipes/chicken/2026-01-25-sweetgreen.markdown

 - Meanwhile, preheat your oven to 400F, and line a small baking sheet with parchment paper.
 Wash your sweet potato, cut into a small dice, and season with olive oil and lemon pepper.
 Transfer to the tray, and roast at 400F for about 30 minutes, or until browned and softened

 - Preheat a medium pan over medium heat with olive oil.
 Cut your chicken into cubes, and add to a medium bowl.
-Season with vinegar, garlic powder, onion powder, salt, and pepper, and add to the pan.
+Season with vinegar, garlic powder, onion powder, salt, and black pepper, and add to the pan.
 Cook for about 8 minutes, or until the internal temperature reaches 165F.
 Remove from the heat

 - Roughly chop your kale, cut the apple into a small dice, and finely chop the almonds